sancarn/Screenflow-JXA-API/research/CurrentTime/readme.md

 ...
 ```

 Counterintuitively these have 20 states.
 This is because the seconds/minutes/hours becomes lighter/darker depending on whether there is content existent above the 1 second, 1 minute and 1 hour mark, respectively.
 Ultimately each number has 2 states - light states and dark states.
+[Click here for a demonstration](https://www.youtube.com/watch?v=EwqpD4lFmfI).

 2/112 pixels found to be unique over all states.